McCarthy fails for 3rd long day in GOP House speaker fight

 Yet, despite endless talks, signs of concessions and a public spectacle unlike any other in recent political memory, the path ahead remained highly uncertain.
 What started as a political novelty, the first time since 1923 a nominee had not won the gavel on the first vote, has devolved into a bitter Republican Party feud and deepening potential crisis.

-Democrat Hakeem Jeffries of New York was re-nominated by Democrats.
-He won the most votes on every ballot but also remained short of a majority.
+Jeffries of New York won the most votes on every ballot but also remained short of a majority.
 McCarthy ran second, gaining no ground.

 McCarthy resisted under growing pressure to somehow find the votes he needed or step aside so the House could open fully and get on with the business of governing.